 But, the reality is that your ex-partner’s relationships are no longer your business.
 Trying to control their relationships is only likely to cause problems.

 Generally speaking, you should refrain from asking your ex about personal matters, making comments, stalking on social media, or asking the kids for information.
-If you feel tempted to do any of these things, techniques are available to help you stop obsessing over your ex.
+If you feel tempted to do any of these things, techniques are available to help you deal with your ex being with some one else.

 In the same breath, you should be discreet about your own relationships.
 Don’t stir your ex by revealing much about what, if anything, is going on in your life.